AmpereComputing/NVIDIA-GPU-Accelerated-Linux-Desktop-on-Ampere/README.md

 In some cases one might need to flash a Jetson device.
 Here's how to do so on WSL2 on X86 (flashing with Arm64 host PC is not supported by Nvidia)

+Put your Jetson device in recovery mode, and connect with USB to host computer.
 Install wsl and detach usb: (run steps 1,2,4,5,7) https://forums.developer.nvidia.com/t/tutorial-using-sdkmanager-for-flashing-on-windows-via-wsl2-wslg/225759